zenoss/ZenPacks.ZenSystems.ApcUps/README.rst

 The ZenPack has the following new Device Class
     * /Devices/Power/UPS/ApcUps

     * Components are:
         * ApcUpsBattery which has details for:
             * Various elements of battery status

     * Modeler plugins are:
         * ApcUpsDeviceMap
             * Gathers Hardware and Software manufacturer and product
             * Serial number
             * Total number of battery packs
             * Number of bad battery packs
             * Basic output status
         * ApcUpsBatteryMap
             * Gathers battery data for status
             * Time on battery
             * Battery last replacement date
             * Battery replacement indicator

     * Device template ApcUps provides device-level performance information:
         * Data Sources
             * Voltage
-            * Current
+            * Frequency
             * Remaining capacity and time
-            * Temperature
-        * Thresholds
-            * Low capacity
-            * Low time remaining
-            * High temperature
+            * Load
         * Graph Definitions
-            * Voltage
+            * Actual Voltage
-            * Current
-            * Remaining capacity
+            * Remaining Capacity
-            * Remaining time
+            * Remaining Time
-            * Temperature

-    * Device template ApcUpsInsAndOuts provides specific input / output performance information:
-        * Data Sources
+            * Battery Capacity
-            * Input frequency and voltage
-            * Output frequency, voltage, load and current
+            * Output Frequency
-        * Thresholds
-            * High load
-        * Graph Definitions
+            * Output Load
-            * Input frequency and voltage
-            * Output frequency, voltage, load and current
+            * Output Voltage

     * A separate APC UPS Information menu delivers tabular and graphical  information for the overall device

 Requirements & Dependencies
 ===========================

-    * Zenoss Versions Supported: 3.0
+    * Zenoss Versions Supported: 4.2.4
     * External Dependencies: The APC UPS MIB needs to be available on target devices
     * ZenPack Dependencies:
     * Note that the standard /Power/UPS device class needs to exist.
 If not, recreate it.
     * Installation Notes: zopectl restart after installing this ZenPack.
     * Configuration:

 Download
 ========
 Download the appropriate package for your Zenoss version from the list below.

-* Zenoss 3.0+ `Latest Package for Python 2.6`_
+* Zenoss 4.2+ `Latest Package for Python 2.6`_

 Installation
 ============